Kopeicev/KSCStatusParser/README.md

 - not use administrator, database owner, or personal user accounts;
 - run the script only from a dedicated, controlled machine;
-- configure database firewall or ACL rules to allow connections only from that machine or its explicitly assigned IP address;
+- configure database firewall or ACL rules to allow connections only from that machine or its explicitly assigned IP address.
-- store database credentials securely and never commit them to the repository;
-- protect generated Excel files because they may contain sensitive infrastructure, host, user, or security-status information;
-- regularly review and revoke permissions that are no longer required.

 Users are solely responsible for properly configuring database access, network restrictions, credential storage, and protection of exported data.